 As my dad used to say to me growing up, “readers are leaders,” whenever I would be in the middle of yet another teen beach novel.
 He had a point, as most of the successful people I have met in life have been voracious readers.
 However, in B.C. time (before Coronavirus), there simply was not enough time in a day for both weekend plans and weekend reads.
 As we are now in the A.C. period, we have a surplus of time on our hands, and reading is the perfect activity to get your mind off things.

-While I still love my beach reads, I have started to diversify my portfolio with some nonfiction books.
-There is a certain appeal to walking away with information or wisdom that can be applied to my daily life and flexed at parties.
+While I still love my beach reads, I have started to diversify my bookshelf with some nonfiction books.
+There’s a certain appeal to walking away with information or wisdom that can be applied to my daily life and flexed at parties.
 There are a ton of good options out there, but here are our favorites.

 Iman Balagam, Writer

 The Happiness Project, by Gretchen Rubin

 Lauren Hitzhusen, Fact-checker/Proofreader

 Bad Blood: Secrets and Lies in a Silicon Valley Startup, by John Carreyrou

 More Than Enough, by Elaine Welteroth